ionic-team/ionic-docs/docs/api/toast.md

 `ion-toast` has `role="status"` and `aria-live="polite"` set on the inner `.toast-content` element.
 This causes screen readers to only announce the toast message and header.
 Buttons and icons will not be announced.

 `aria-live` causes screen readers to announce the content of the toast when it is updated.
-However, since the attribute is set to `'polite'`, screen readers generally do not interrupt the current task.
+However, since the attribute is set to `'polite'`, screen readers should not interrupt the current task.

 Since toasts are intended to be subtle notification, `aria-live` should never be set to `"assertive"`.
 If developers need to interrupt the user with an important message, we recommend using an [alert](./alert).